The Eastview Wrestling Community offers many opportunities for kids of various ages to wrestle throughout the year.

 This Traveling Wrestling program is for 6th-8th grade wrestlers who want to extend their Middle School wrestling seasons into January and February and compete with other programs.

-New in 2016, the 6th-8th grade group raised the bar a bit in general athletic training techniques.
+The 6th-8th grade group raised the bar a bit in general athletic training techniques.
 They will be strength training and practicing on Mondays and Thursdays with the 9th Grade wrestling team at Eastview High School.
 Practices will generally run from 3:45 (or as soon as they can get to EV and ready for practice) until 5:30.

 There are many opportunities for kids in grades 1 through 12 to learn from our high school coaches!